 Dr. Kottler has authored 80 books in psychology, education, and counseling.
 His books are directed towards a number of different audiences: 1) for practicing therapists and counselors about the inner world of helping others; 2) for teachers and educators about the human dimensions of helping; and 3) for students in education and helping professions.
 Kottler is also known for his provocative books about contemporary issues and human struggles, such as the forbidden world of what people do when they're alone, the phenomenon of crying and what it means in people's lives, the inner world of murder and the reasons why people are vicariously attracted to violence.

 Some of Dr. Kottler's books for therapists include: On Being a Therapist, The Imperfect Therapist: Learning From Failure in Therapeutic Practice, Compassionate Therapy: Working With Difficult Clients, and The Assassin and the Therapist: An exploration of Truth in Psychotherapy and in Life.Rebecca Aponte was the Operations Manager for Psychotherapy.net from 2008-2012.
 She earned her BA in Psychology from Holy Names University in Oakland, California and is currently working toward her PhD in Counseling Psychology at Colorado State University.
-She was heavily involved in research on cult behavior and apocalyptic beliefs that was presented at the 2012 Pacific Sociology Association Annual Conference, with several publications in the works.Victor Yalom, PhD is the founder, president and resident cartoonist of Psychotherapy.net.
+She was heavily involved in research on cult behavior and apocalyptic beliefs that was presented at the 2012 Pacific Sociology Association Annual Conference, with several publications in the works.Victor Yalom, PhD is the founder, CEO and resident cartoonist of Psychotherapy.net.
 He also maintains a part-time practice in individual, group and couples therapy in San Francisco and Mill Valley.
 He has conducted workshops in existential-humanistic and group therapy in the US, Mexico, and China, and also leads ongoing consultation groups for therapists.

 • Describe Kottler's perspective on how therapists' beliefs about how therapy work can inhibit their professional development.